Actinic keratoses are scaly spots or patches on the top layer of skin. With time they may become hard with a wartlike surface.

 - Are older than 40

-If treated early, almost all actinic keratoses can be cleared up or removed before they develop into skin cancer.
-If left untreated, some of these spots may progress to squamous cell carcinoma — a type of cancer that usually isn't life-threatening if detected and treated early.
+If treated early, actinic keratosis can be cleared up or removed.
+If left untreated, some of these spots might progress to squamous cell carcinoma — a type of cancer that usually isn't life-threatening if detected and treated early.

 Take these steps to protect your skin from the sun:

 Use sunscreen.
-Daily use of sunscreen reduces the development of actinic keratoses.
-Before spending time outdoors, apply a broad-spectrum sunscreen with a sun protection factor (SPF) of at least 15.
-The American Academy of Dermatology recommends using a broad-spectrum, water-resistant sunscreen with an SPF of at least 30.
+Before spending time outdoors, even on cloud days, apply a broad-spectrum water-resistant sunscreen with a sun protection factor (SPF) of at least 30, as the American Academy of Dermatology recommends.

 Use sunscreen on all exposed skin, and use lip balm with sunscreen on your lips.
-Apply sunscreen 15 minutes before sun exposure and reapply it every two hours or more often if you swim or sweat.
+Apply sunscreen at least 15 minutes before going outside and reapply it every two hours — or more often if you're swimming or perspiring.

 - Avoid tanning beds.
-The UV exposure from a tanning bed causes just as much skin damage as a tan acquired from the sun.
-And because the radiation of a tanning bed is absorbed in a short time, the photoaging process is accelerated and increases your risk of skin cancer.
+The UV exposure from a tanning bed can cause just as much skin damage as a tan acquired from the sun.

 - Check your skin regularly and report changes to your doctor.
 Examine your skin regularly, looking for the development of new skin growths or changes in existing moles, freckles, bumps and birthmarks.
 With the help of mirrors, check your face, neck, ears and scalp.
 Examine the tops and undersides of your arms and hands.